1jour1vin

 About the estate:

-Created in 1986 by Francis Delorme and his son Christophe, the 58-hectare estate (certified organic and biodynamic) is spread over 38 plots and eight communes.
-Following Christophe's untimely death in 2015, his wife Madeleine and their daughter Ambre took over the reins of the estate.
-Advocates of low yields, the Delormes produce vintages with disconcerting ease, whether in Tavel, their original stronghold, Lirac, Châteauneuf-du-Pape, or "simple" Côtes-du-Rhône.
-Unmissable.
+Founded in 1986 by Francis Delorme and his son Christophe, the 58-hectare estate (certified organic and biodynamic) is spread across 38 plots and eight municipalities.
+Following Christophe’s untimely death in 2015, his wife Madeleine and their daughter Ambre took over the reins of the estate.
+Advocates of low yields, the Delormes produce vintages with disconcerting ease, whether in Tavel—their original stronghold—Lirac, Châteauneuf-du-Pape, or “simple” Côtes-du-Rhône.
+A must-try.

 Robert Parker - Wine Advocate